AI Online

 With connected vehicle data to improve this kind of artificial intelligence, ITS can continue to develop and expand its impact without needing additional hardware like road sensors and cameras.
 Embedded vehicle telematics requires no maintenance and can cover a wide area without installing devices, as the driver-consented data is gathered from connected vehicles already on the road.
 In addition to the reduced costs and logistics, rich connected vehicle data can be utilized for a multitude of use cases providing opportunities for further optimization.

 The benefits of machine learning and AI however do not require the deployment of a full ITS system.
 Leveraging data to understand Origin-Destination patterns (OD matrix) and even more impressively Origin-via-Destination (OvD) matrix that take into account waypoints, is key in understanding how the city works and in creating viable plans for it.
+All this became possible thanks to the development of machine learning and artificial intelligence.

 Maximizing ROI and Service Accessibility for Third Parties